Don't Argue With Facts: Scarface Has Rap's Best Discography

 Scarface followed up The Diary with two group efforts in 1996 — the lesser-known gem, The Other Side of The Law with Facemob, which further introduced Devin the Dude following his Odd Squad release, and Geto Boys’ standout offering, The Resurrection.
 The Resurrection is arguably the Willie D, Face, and Bushwick Bill at their collective best, and the album explores spirituality (“Blind Leading The Blind"), the lingering effects of centuries of racism (“The World Is A Ghetto), and the wisdom and street-smarts that subjugation produced (“Time Taker”).
 It’s weary and enraged, and sonically leans heavily into blues, organ-based production, most of which was handled by Mike Dean and Scarface.

 A year later, Scarface would keep the momentum going with the release of his fourth solo album, The Untouchable, which debuted at #1 on the Billboard 200, and went platinum.
 Anticipation for the album was heightened by 2Pac’s feature on “Smile,” since he was tragically killed just a few months before the album dropped.
-The song remains one of Pac’s best posthumous appearances, and a standout in both of their catalogs, matching the pair’s ability to weave spirituality into smart ruminations about race and poverty.
+The song remains one of Pac’s best posthumous appearances, and a standout in both of their catalogs, matching the pair’s ability to weave spirituality into thoughtful musings about race and poverty.
 If The Diary was gritty, with Face troubled and aggravated with the way of the world, The Untouchable is Face turning his hard-earned wisdom toward the people around him and encouraging them to listen (“Money Makes The World Go Round,” featuring Daz Dillinger, Devin the Dude), and KB, (“Smartz” featuring Devin).
 He’s calmer this go around, though no less intense, and the album also offers two Face classics, “Southside” and what’s come to be one of the best songs in his long catalog, and one of the greatest rap productions of the past 30 years, “Mary.”
 This is the album where Face definitively morphed into “your favorite rapper’s favorite rapper,” graduating with the times, without compromising his style or sound.

 In 2002, Scarface dropped The Fix, following the release of 2000’s fan-favorite Last of Dying Breed featuring one of Face’s hardest ruminations on his life and career, “Look Me In My Eyes.”
 The album came a couple of years into his time as President of Def Jam South, and Face was spending a lot of time in New York, which influenced his outlook and his ear.